 Did you make this delicious Swedish Flying Jacob Casserole?

-Please, I’d greatly appreciate if you left a star ★ rating (located within recipe), as well as leave a comment if you found this blog post helpful and tasty!
+Please, I’d greatly appreciate it if you could leave a star ★ rating (located within the recipe).

 Would love to see your picture of your dish: tag me on social @lembitlounge.